Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 In English, this does not make sense, because the Egyptian pyramids have nothing to do with the color of carrots.
 But logically, we don't care about these relationships.

-Now we have a way of taking simple statements (propositional atoms) and using logical connectives to compose them into formulae that say something more interesting about the world.
+Now we have a way of taking simple statements (_propositional atoms_) and using logical connectives to compose them into formulae that say something more interesting about the world.
 Here are some examples, if we let the first atom $d$ mean "It is dark inside", the second atom $s$ mean "the sun has set" and $l$ mean "the lights are on:"
 - $s\land l$: The sun has set and the lights are on
 - $(s\land(\lnot l))\rightarrow d$: If the sun has set and the lights aren't on, then it is dark inside.
 - $(\lnot d)\rightarrow ((\lnot s)\lor l)$: If it isn't dark inside, then either the sun hasn't set or the lights are on.
 (This is equivalent to the last statement.)

 Writing brackets all the time is annoying, so instead there is an "order of operations," just like with arithmetic.
 Negation comes first, followed by conjunctions and disjunctions.
 Finally, implications come last.
 Therefore, the correct way to interpret this statement:
 > $\lnot a \lor b \rightarrow c$
+{.note}

 is
 > $((\lnot a) \lor b) \rightarrow c$
+{.note}

 ## Summary of key ideas:
 - Since we only care about logical structure instead of concrete meaning, we denote simple sentences that can't be broken down further (propositional atoms) using single letters.